$10K Drag Shootout: 3 - Announcing The 10 Team Finalists

 Thompson’s crew features the team at Out In Front Performance in Philadelphia, including Bobby Stephenson, Joseph Zamulinsky, Brandon Paone, and Donald Robinson.

 Hoping to catch lightning in a bottle twice — or perhaps add a little more down-under flare to the show — a second team from Australia has made its intentions known.
-Led by Matt Lamaprd, this crew built a 4,000-pound, 7-second street car, along with a host of other wild and successful machines, including a 7.2-second twin-turbo LS Torana, proving its capabilities.
-Lamaprd says, “all of our experience in the scene and our drive and passion for the sport is why we should be chosen for this challenge.
+Led by Matt Lampard, this crew built a 4,000-pound, 7-second streetcar, along with a host of other wild and successful machines, including a 7.2-second twin-turbo LS Torana, proving its capabilities.
+Lampard says, “all of our experience in the scene and our drive and passion for the sport is why we should be chosen for this challenge.
 Plus, the Aussies proved last season that we have what it takes.”

 Jason Flores